Gfisch27/Artificial-Bullfuckery/README.md

 # ArtBull Discord Bot

 ## This single-file bot was written 99.9% by AI.
 I take 0 credit for being able to write this myself.
 I have 0 programming skill.
 (I just enjoyed the process and thought the result was worth sharing.)

+A versatile Discord bot that provides text and image generation capabilities using various AI models.

-### I know that best practice is to use a .env file.
+**I did not follow best practice and use a .env file the API secrets.
 I didn't want to do that purely so it can be a single file.

-A versatile Discord bot that provides text and image generation capabilities using various AI models.

 ![Discord Bot](https://img.shields.io/badge/discord-bot-5865F2?style=for-the-badge&logo=discord&logoColor=white)
 ![OpenAI](https://img.shields.io/badge/OpenAI-412991?style=for-the-badge&logo=openai&logoColor=white)